 The Mendocino Environmental Center (MEC) works through educational outreach, non-violent direct action and the legal system to uphold and promote environmental and social justice in Mendocino County and beyond.
 The MEC is a resource center, which offers support to grassroots community groups and empowers individuals to work for positive change.
 The MEC networks with a politically and socially diverse community, encouraging integrity, tolerance, non-violence and a sustainable future.

 What is the MEC?

-The MEC is a 501 (c4) non-profit membership organization that has a twenty-five year history of working on environmental, peace and social justice issues.
+The MEC is a 501 (c4) non-profit membership organization that has a twenty-six year history of working on environmental, peace and social justice issues.
 We began with a campaign to keep Wal-Mart from opening a store in the Ukiah Valley and followed that with the Save Trout Creek Campaign.
 Over the years we have given organizational support, office space, computers, insurance, a photocopier, fax, e-mail, message phone and mailing address, for many local and regional activists, groups, campaigns, and issues.